maciejs20/Grenton2Homekit/README.md

 You have to set:
 - _GATEHOST to URL of Your Grenton HTTPGate
-- _OUTLETS - should contain ID and names for Your digital outs (get them from ObjectManager -> specific DOUXXXXX ->ID, remove CLU ID from this field). i.e. if there is a CLU244004970->DOU7221, than You have to put only DOU7221.
+- _OUTLETS - should contain ID and names for Your digital outs (get them from Grenton's ObjectManager -> DOUXXXXX ->ID, remove CLU ID from this field). i.e. if there is a CLU244004970->DOU7221, than You have to put only DOU7221).
 Name may be set to anything meaningfull.
 Example:
 ```
   _OUTLETS: [